pudly/schmopera-hugo/content/articles/susannah-is-the-great-original-american-opera.md

 ---
-title: "Susannah is THE great original American opera."
+title: "&quot;Susannah is THE great original American opera.&quot;"
 ---

 ## What do you think is the significance of performing *Susannah*?